 max duration via the following:

-At the very bottom, you can select Export to download a CSV of your time series if you need to create custom charts or want to play with the data more.
+You can select Export to download a CSV of your time series data.
+This can be used if you need to create custom charts or want to play with the data more.

 How are intervals calculated